exaloop/codon/docs/sphinx/tutorial/primer.rst

     a = b if sth() else c  # ternary conditional operator

-Seq extends the Python conditional syntax with a ``match`` statement, which is inspired by Rust's:
+Codon extends the Python conditional syntax with a ``match`` statement, which is inspired by Rust's:

 .. code:: seq